danielsaidi/website_danielsaidi/collections/_posts/2025/2025-06-09-one-number-to-rule-them-all-why-id-love-unified-os-versioning-from-apple.md

 - watchOS 11
 - visionOS 2

-This misalignment creates confusion for developers, who have to do complex availability checks to use features that were released in later OS versions than the app's/package's deployment target:
+This misalignment creates pains for multi-platform developers who have to do complex availability checks to use features that were released in later OS versions than the deployment target:

 ```swift
 @available(iOS 18.0, macOS 15.0, tvOS 18.0, watchOS 11.0, visionOS 2.0, *)